Tesla’s automotive business is recovering, and shares are emerging from a correction

 Tesla also disclosed subscriber numbers for the first time in its report, announcing 1.1 million active Full Self-Driving (FSD) subscribers, representing significant growth compared to the previous year.
 Tesla’s energy business, including energy generation and storage, also showed resilience and strategic importance.
 While revenue from the automotive segment declined, the energy sector grew by 25% compared to the same period in 2024.

-Regarding Bitcoin reserves, Tesla did not change its digital assets in Q4 2025, ending the period with 11,509 BTC on its balance sheet.
-As Bitcoin prices declined, the company reported an unrealised impairment loss (around 239 million USD) under GAAP standards, but there were no purchases or sales.
-Management and reports emphasised that this is an accounting effect, not a strategic shift.
-Tesla’s position signals long-term Bitcoin holding rather than active trading, viewing it as a treasury reserve.
+Tesla did not adjust its digital asset holdings in Q4 2025, ending the period with 11,509 BTC on its balance sheet.
+As Bitcoin prices declined, the company recorded an unrealised impairment loss of approximately 239 million USD under GAAP standards, but there were no purchases or sales.
+Management and the company’s filings emphasised that this was an accounting revaluation effect rather than a strategic shift.
+Tesla’s position signals a long-term holding approach to Bitcoin rather than active trading, treating it as a reserve asset.

-Tesla did not provide specific revenue or delivery numbers for Q1 2026.
-Nevertheless, the company outlined an aggressive plan for the full 2026 year, focused on capital expenditures and a shift in manufacturing priorities.
-Tesla’s capital expenditures are expected to exceed 20 billion USD in 2026 (compared to approximately 9 billion USD in 2025), with funds directed towards AI infrastructure, new production lines, and the Optimus project.
-The company officially announced the discontinuation of Model S and Model X production, with its Fremont plant to be repurposed for mass production of Optimus robots, aiming for a production capacity of 1 million units per year.
-In the first half of 2026, Tesla plans to launch the Robotaxi service in 7 US cities, with the start of Cybercab serial production and the mass production of Optimus robots scheduled for the end of 2026.
+Tesla did not provide specific revenue or delivery figures for Q1 2026.
+Nevertheless, the company outlined an aggressive plan for full-year 2026, focused on capital expenditure and a shift in manufacturing priorities.
+Tesla’s capital spending is expected to exceed 20 billion USD in 2026 (compared with 9 billion USD in 2025), with funds allocated to expanding AI infrastructure, launching new production lines, and advancing the Optimus project.
+The company officially announced the discontinuation of the Model S and Model X, and the Fremont plant will be retooled for large-scale production of Optimus robots, with a target capacity of up to 1 million units per year.
+In addition, Tesla plans to launch its Robotaxi service in seven US cities in the first half of 2026, while serial production of the Cybercab and large-scale manufacturing of Optimus robots are scheduled to begin at the end of 2026.

 Tesla, Inc. key valuation multiples analysis

-Below are the key valuation multiples for Tesla based on Q4 2025 results, calculated with a share price of 421 USD:
+Below are the key valuation multiples for Tesla based on the Q1 2026 financial results, calculated at a share price of 376 USD.

 MultipleWhat it indicatesValueCommentary

-Interest Coverage (TTM)Ability to cover interest expenses with operating profit13 A strong metric, indicating that the company can cover its interest expenses with operating profit.
+Interest Coverage (TTM)Ability to cover interest expenses with operating profit14.45 An excellent metric, indicating that the company can comfortably cover its interest expenses with operating profit.

 Expert forecasts for Tesla, Inc. shares for 2026

-• Barchart: 14 out of 41 analysts rated Tesla shares as Strong Buy, 1 as Buy, 17 as Hold, and 9 as Strong Sell.
-The upper price target is 600 USD, with the lower bound at 125 USD.
+• Barchart: 15 out of 42 analysts rated Tesla shares as Strong Buy, 2 as Buy, 18 as Hold, and 7 as Strong Sell.
+The upper price target is 600 USD, and the lower bound is 123 USD.

-• MarketBeat: 17 out of 40 analysts assigned a Buy rating to the shares, 14 recommended Hold, and 9 rated Sell.
-The upper price target is 600 USD, with the lower bound at 25 USD.
+• MarketBeat: 19 out of 41 analysts assigned a Buy rating, 16 recommended Hold, and 6 recommended Sell.
+The upper price target is 600 USD, and the lower bound is 25 USD.

-• TipRanks: 11 out of 30 professionals rated the shares Buy, 12 as Hold, and 7 as Sell.
-The upper price target is 600 USD, with the lower bound at 25 USD.
+• TipRanks: 13 out of 30 analysts recommended Buy, 12 recommended Hold, and 5 recommended Sell.
+The upper price target is 600 USD, and the lower bound is 25 USD.

-• Stock Analysis: 7 out of 33 experts rated the shares as Strong Buy, 9 as Buy, 10 as Hold, 3 as Sell, and 4 analysts gave a Strong Sell rating.
-The upper price target is 600 USD, with the lower bound at 25 USD.
+• Stock Analysis: 7 out of 32 analysts rated Tesla shares as Strong Buy, 9 as Buy, 11 as Hold, 2 as Sell, and 3 as Strong Sell.
+The upper price target is 600 USD, and the lower bound is 25 USD.

 Expert forecasts for Tesla, Inc. stock for 2026